Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 The sole argument to `term` represents the "overall" `Expr` parser.
 Here you can see that using parentheses lines up with how we think of them.
-That is, our `term` parser will look for expressions in parentheses first, and only if it doesn't see a parenthesis will it try to parse a literal value, then a variable.
+That is, our `term` parser will look for expressions in parentheses first, and only if the parentheses parser fails will it try to parse a literal value, then a variable.

 Before we get to the ultimate `Expr` parser, we have to deal with operators.
 We do so through the use of an operator table: